Gordon decomposition of the magnetizability of a Dirac one-electron atom in an arbitrary discrete energy state: Dia- and paramagnetic contributions to the magnetizability

 Consequently, the magnetizability can be divided as follows:

 where

-In this section, we shall find the explicit expressions for the diamagnetic ($\chi_{d}$) and paramagnetic ($\chi_{p}$) contributions to the magnetizability of Dirac one-electron atom being in the state characterized by the set of quantum numbers $\{ n, \kappa, \mu \}$.
+In this section, we shall find the explicit expressions for the diamagnetic ($\chi_{d}$) and paramagnetic ($\chi_{p}$) contributions to the magnetizability of a Dirac one-electron atom being in a state characterized by the set of quantum numbers $\{ n, \kappa, \mu \}$.

-To begin with the diamagnetic part, we shall insert the formulas from (\ref{2.11}) and (\ref{3.12}) into equation (\ref{4.4}), yielding
+To begin with the diamagnetic part, we shall insert the formulas from (\ref{2.11}) and (\ref{3.12}) into Equation (\ref{4.4}), yielding